Home Compare DTM vs WMB

 Profitability

-Both look solid on stability, though The Williams Companies, Inc. still holds the stronger peer position.
+Both look solid on profitability, though The Williams Companies, Inc. still holds the stronger peer position.

 Profitability — Dominant Gap